-Bags and cash seized in Najib-linked raids
+Handbags seized in raids on ex-Malaysia PM

 "Exactly how much jewellery, I would not be able to say, because we know that we confiscated bags containing jewellery and the amount of jewellery is rather big," Reuters quoted him as saying.

-He told reporters the handbags included luxury brands like Hermes, Birkin and Louis Vuitton.

-Mr Najib's lawyer has complained that the raids amount to "unwarranted harassment" which is causing "anguish" to Mr Najib's family and other residents.

-He said the items seized "would seem of insignificant value" and that the process "casts a bad image of my client."
+Mr Najib's lawyer has complained that the raids amount to "unwarranted harassment" and that the items seized "would seem of insignificant value".